 Solar power is one of the most well-known forms of renewable energy, and it’s becoming much easier to install these into your roofs.
 In fact, there are even plans to expand the US federal renewable energy tax credit to make solar energy technology more accessible to homeowners.
 Currently, solar panel technology is much more sustainable, as it can harness energy from the sun and convert it into electricity efficiently.

 However, as a primer on microinverters on Hoymiles explains, when it comes to solar, the panels are just part of the big picture.
 You’ll need microinverters to turn raw energy into safe, usable electricity.
 But this process may waste some energy, so you'd need to choose premium quality microinverters.
-This way, you can maximize your construction spend and ensure your roof can generate enough electricity.
+This way, you can maximize your construction spending and ensure your roof can generate enough electricity.
 Aside from saving money on utility bills, solar roofing helps the planet with minimal maintenance.

 For a unique and eco-friendly roofing option, horticultural roofs — also known as living roofs or green roofs — replace traditional tiles, sheets, and shingles with actual gardens.
 Not only will your home stand out, but your roof will also have a longer lifespan.
 Living roofs are built by putting a sealed material on the roof which is then layered with soil to support habitat for flowers, shrubs, hedges, mosses, and even crops.
 The plants can absorb heat and boost your home’s thermal performance while improving air quality in your area.